dwyl/phoenix-ecto-append-only-log-example/README.md

 4 tests, 0 failures
 ```

-#### 4.2 Get/Get By
+#### 4.2 Get

 Now that we've done the _hard parts_, we'll implement the rest of the functionality
 for our Append Only Log.

-The `get` and `get by` functions should be fairly simple, we just need to forward
+The `get` function should be fairly simple, we just need to forward
-the requests to the Repo.
+the request to the Repo.
 But first, a test.

 ``` elixir
 defmodule Append.AddressTest do